dvargas92495/website/content/blog/20200827-terraform-best-thing-since-git/index.md

 ---
-title: "Terraform - Best Thing Since Git"
+title: "Terraform - The Best Thing Since Git"
 date: "2020-08-27T23:21:00.00Z"
 description: "The tool helping engineering teams manage their infrastructure as code."
 ---

 Imagine working on the next big operating system with multiple other developers.
 Suddenly, this feature for running applications that has been working for weeks broke.
 Who broke it?
 What change did it?
 How easy is it to just roll back to a previous version of the operating system where the feature was no longer broken?

 These are the many frustrations that Git was created to solve when Linus Torvalds built it in 2005.
 The tool accelerated the ability for multiple engineers to work on a single software project.
 By knowing who was responsible for each change and why, engineers moved faster without fear of having to diagnose mysteriously appearing issues.
-This also allowed open source to catch fire, with GitHub launching in 2008 on top of the tool to allow developers across team collaborate and learn from each other's projects.
+This also allowed open source to catch fire, with GitHub launching in 2008 on top of the tool to allow developers across teams to collaborate and learn from each other's projects.

 As teams start to migrate their software projects from self-hosted machines on to cloud services like AWS and Azure, we are seeing the same problems reappear but in a new domain.